Developer Guide

 Implementation

-The add item command will be executed by AddItemCommand
+The add item command will be executed by AddItemCommand.
+Items added will be stored in InventoryList.

 Given below is an example usage scenario and how the add item mechanism behaves at each step.